background

 Cash Turnover Ratio

-Step-by-Step Guide to Understanding the Cash Turnover Concept
+Step-by-Step Guide to Understanding Cash Turnover Ratio

 Cash Turnover Ratio

-How to Calculate Cash Turnover?
+How to Calculate Cash Turnover Ratio

 The cash turnover measures the number of times a company can replenish its cash and cash equivalents balance using its net revenue over a specified period.

-The ratio is often used to gauge a company’s working capital efficiency (and thus, profitability margins).
+In practice, the cash turnover ratio is often used to gauge a company’s working capital efficiency (and thus, profitability margins).

-Calculating the cash turnover requires two inputs:
+The cash turnover metric is comprised of two inputs:

 1. Net Revenue → The net revenue metric is a company’s gross revenue following deductions for any customer returns, discounts, and sales allowances.